Discover the maturing of La Gruyère's alpine cheeses in the cellar "La Tzintre".

 The maturing of the cheeses continues in the Cave de la Tzintre in Charmey where each day the cheeses are cared for by expert hands that turn them over and rub them with salt water.
 The cheeses are refined in this way to develop their unique taste.

 Built between 2012 and 2013, the cellars can accommodate 1500 wheels of Vacherin fribourgeois d’alpage AOP and 6000 pieces of Gruyère d’alpage AOP.
 They are designed in a modern way to comply with current hygiene standards.

 The cellars of La Tzintre belong to the Fribourg cooperative of Alpine Cheese Producers.

-Visit, cheese tasting and aperitif
+Visit, cheese tasting and aperitif on demand

 |Price per person||18.- CHF|